Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 Acne-prone skin mistakes that can cause more breakouts include using comedogenic products, over-treating with harsh ingredients, failing to maintain proper hygiene, and switching products too frequently.
 These mistakes clog pores and irritate skin, leading to more acne.

 One of the biggest mistakes in treating acne is using products that clog pores.
-This includes heavy oils, thick creams, and products with ingredients known to cause breakouts.
+This includes heavy oils, thick creams, and products containing ingredients that can cause breakouts.
 Many people also make the mistake of attacking their acne with multiple harsh products at once, which irritates the skin and can make breakouts worse.

-Poor hygiene habits like using dirty makeup brushes, touching your face, or not washing after sweating can also make acne worse.
+Poor hygiene habits, such as using dirty makeup brushes, touching your face, or not washing after sweating, can also worsen acne.
 Another common mistake is not being patient with treatments – people often switch products every few weeks when acne treatments need at least 6-8 weeks to show results.

 The right approach for acne-prone skin is to use non-comedogenic products, introduce acne treatments gradually, keep everything clean, and be patient and consistent with your routine.